EARnagram/lessons/sec2/bootstrap/bootstrap_uncle_derry/uncle_derry_bootstrap.md

 #### Break into Groups!

 1. Navbars
-2. Masthead/Jumbotron/Buttons
+2. Jumbotron/Buttons
 3. Grid System
 4. Tables
 5. Modals
 6. Input Groups
 7. Panels

 Each group should take __15 minutes__ to research their topic, and be able to present it to the class with a small amount of sample code to demonstrate what they've learned.

 ### __*Your sample code should be about fishing.*__

 Remember: we're here to help Uncle Derry.

+> CFU

 ## Fix Up Uncle Derry's Site

 Take 20 minutes to use what you've learned in bootstrap to fix up Uncle Derry's Site.
 Try and use __NO custom CSS__ when styling his site!
 Make sure it looks something like this when you're done:

 __navbar__: